Confused by huge Mega Millions prize? Here are some answers

 WHO RUNS MEGA MILLIONS AND HOW DO THEY DECIDE JACKPOT AMOUNTS?

-The lottery game is overseen by 45 state lotteries as well as game officials in Washington, D.C. and the U.S. Virgin Islands.
+The lottery game is overseen by 45 state lotteries as well as game officials in Washington, D.C., and the U.S. Virgin Islands.
 A group comprising representatives from the lotteries meets twice a week to determine the estimated jackpots.